 The urinary urgency may decline after childbirth.
 You may continue to have more urine output for a few days postpartum, and it gradually reaches a normal rate.
 Most women reach back to normal urinary frequency as before they were pregnant within a week.
 You may discuss with the doctor if you have urgency and stress urinary incontinence in postpartum (7)

 Frequent urination is common in pregnancy.
 This may vary in each woman throughout the pregnancy.
-Some women may not experience major changes in urinary habits.
 Seek medical care if symptoms of UTIs or gestational diabetes accompany the increased urge to urinate during pregnancy.

 2. Pregnancy- signs and symptoms; BetterHealth Channel